Endothiodon: History of discovery

+Phylogeny

+Endothiodon as a genus has been included in many phylogenetic analyses of dicynodonts, although often represented by only one or two species, typically E. bathystoma.
+The cladogram below shows and simplifies the results of Angielczyk et al. (2017) to highlight the phylogenetic relationships of the genus Endothiodon relative to other dicynodont species and clades:

+The intrarelationships of Endothiodon were phylogenetically tested for the first time in 2024 by Maharaj and colleagues in 2024 using a specimen-level analysis of individual specimens assigned to E. bathystoma, E. mahalanobisi, E. tolani and E. uniseries.
+Their results found consistent clades corresponding to the first three species, whilst specimens assigned to E. uniseries were spread within E. bathystoma, supporting their synonymy.
+A simplified cladogram from Maharaj et al. (2024) following their proposed taxonomy is presented below, showing the relationships of Endothiodon species:

 Palaeobiology

 Diet

 In adult Endothiodons the lower jaw teeth are pear shaped in cross section, compressed distolaterally, and has posterior serrated edges while the upper jaw teeth have anterior serrated edges.
 In the juveniles, the lower jaw is a lot smaller and more slender.
 The lower jaw contains one functional tooth row with 5-6 teeth.
 The teeth are small, conical, and pointed.
 The distal edge contains serrations that are just starting to appear.
 The juvenile teeth are much simpler and are more similar to that of a carnivore than an herbivore.
 It is possible that the different tooth morphology might be due to a change in diet from insectivorous or omnivorous as a juvenile to herbivorous as an adult.
 This would be achieved as size increases and it is more able to adapt to being herbivorous.